 When you’re shaping a new behavior, you want to praise it and give a lot of attention to it.
 “So really, really focus in on it,” adds Dr. Giller.
 “Be sincere, enthusiastic and genuine.
 And you want it to be very specific, to make sure your child understands what you are praising.”

 When helping your child deal with an emotion, notice the efforts to calm down, however small.
-For example, if your child is in the midst of a tantrum and you see him take a deep inhale of air, you can say, “I like that you took a deep breath” and join him in taking additional deep breathes.
+For example, if your child is in the midst of a tantrum and you see them take a deep inhale of air, you can say, “I like that you took a deep breath” and join them in taking additional deep breathes.

 Clear expectations